CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Effective cloud governance must be:

-• API-connected — Reading actual configuration state from cloud provider APIs, not relying on manual data entry.
+• API-connected — Reading actual configuration state from cloud APIs.

-• Continuous — Monitoring in real time, not on a quarterly assessment cadence.
+• Continuous — Monitoring in real time, not on a quarterly cadence.

 • Actionable — Capable of remediation, not just documentation.

-• Multi-framework — Mapping controls across compliance frameworks simultaneously (CMMC, NIST, CIS, SOC 2) without duplicating effort.
+• Multi-framework — Mapping controls across CMMC, NIST, CIS, SOC 2 simultaneously.

-That’s the role an autonomous cloud governance platform fills — bridging the gap between your policy documentation and your actual infrastructure state.
+That’s the role an autonomous cloud governance platform fills.

 Ready to automate your cloud governance?